DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 Individuals convicted of any crime in the USA

-And if they are foreign nationals to be returned to their countries of
+And if they are foreign nationals to be returned to their homelands,

 their pictures and other identifying details will also be preserved